swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 Reading data from files and writing data to them are essential tasks in scientific computing, and admittedly, something that we'd rather not spend a lot of time thinking about.
-Fortunately, Matlab comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.
+Fortunately, MATLAB comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.

-To load the data from our CSV file into Matlab, type following command into the Matlab shell, and press `Enter`:
+To load the data from our CSV file into MATLAB, type following command into the MATLAB shell, and press `Enter`:

 ~~~
 csvread('inflammation-01.csv')